 Kooljaman Resort at Cape Leveque is sometimes called a luxury resort, sometimes a wilderness camp.

-Kooljaman is not only one of the most isolated resorts in the world, it is also one of the most beautiful.
+Kooljaman is not only one of the most isolated resorts in Australia, it is also one of the most beautiful.
 It's good to see that the resort does the place justice, rather than spoil it like the tourism industry so often does.

-The Broome area is famous for its beaches and Cable Beach, officially one of the world's top beaches, gets marketed to death.
 In my opinion the beaches at Cape Leveque's Kooljaman Resort beat Cable Beach hands down.
+Have a look at the pictures below...

 And on the other side of the Cape you can watch the sun melt back into the ocean at night...

 If you know anything about the Kimberley you know how rare that is.
 No, not the clear water.
-The fact that you can swim in it!!
+The fact that you can always swim in it!

-- Join the Aboriginal owners of the land and catch some delicious mud crabs, take a lesson in spear fishing or learn about traditional bushfoods and medicine.
+The Aboriginal owners of the land can take you to catch some delicious mud crabs, give you a lesson in spear fishing or teach you about traditional bushfoods and medicine.

-- If you are a bit adventurous and like exploring go down to Hunter Creek (these days only allowed via a tour with an indigenous guide).
+If you are a bit adventurous and like exploring go down to Hunter Creek.
 But beware of crocodiles at the creek.
 And don't get bogged here, the sand is very soft...

 Join a fishing tour or a boat tour if you don't know enough about boats or fishing to go on your own.
-(They even operate some scenic flights to the Buccaneer Archipelago out of here.)
+(Kooljaman even offers some scenic flights to the Buccaneer Archipelago.)

-- Then you can camp right on the beach and have a fire at night to cook the day's catch.
+Then you can camp right on the beach and have a fire at night to cook the day's catch.
 Or ask the kitchen staff at the excellent restaurant to cook it for you!